- Hemp cultivation and processing impact CBD prices.

 Cost of Production

 The cost of growing and processing hemp to extract CBD oil is a significant factor in the high price of CBD products.
-Hemp is a labor-intensive crop that requires a great deal of care and attention during the growing process.
+Hemp is a labor-intensive crop that requires great care and attention during the growing process.

 Additionally, the process of extracting CBD oil from hemp can be expensive, particularly when using advanced methods such as CO2 extraction.